AdrielAlvarezC/TicTacToe/README.md

 # TicTacToe
-A repository with various tictactoe modes
+A repository with various TicTacToe modes

-TicTacToe - GUI that allows a user to play against the computer TiceTacToe_ai - Two AI agents play against eachothe
+TicTacToe - GUI that allows a user to play against the computer TiceTacToe_ai - Two AI agents play against eachother